 If the system is exposed to freezing, there is little damage potential, as it is pneumatically driven and water never goes through the pump.
-If the discharge has been installed above the unit, i.e. the black 90 degree discharge has been rotated 180 degrees and is pointed up, or the discharge hose loops above the unit, then the internal discharge riser could become completely filled with water and would then need to be protected as follows: About 5 ounces of biodegradable anti-freeze should be placed at the bilge pickup locations and the system power should then be reset.
-Once the system re-enters the hibernation mode after running several cycles and has removed all of the biodegradable antifreeze, you should shut the power off until spring.
+If the discharge has been installed above the unit, i.e. the brown/black 90 degree discharge has been rotated 180 degrees and is pointed up, or the discharge hose loops above the unit, then the internal discharge riser could become completely filled with water and would then need to be protected as follows: About 8 ounces of biodegradable anti-freeze should be placed at the bilge pickup locations, and the system power should then be reset.
+Once the system re-enters the hibernation mode after running several cycles, and has removed all of the biodegradable antifreeze, you should shut the power off until spring.
 In the springtime, you should verify that the discharge thru hull valve, if so equipped, is open, before restoring power.
+Running the biodegradable anti-freeze through the unit also protects the stainless steel solenoid valves by keeping them lubricated.